leonyuhanov/WOWPixelDriver/README.md

 Draws a circle centred at x,y with a radius of radius pixels with a coloured line of pixelColour.
 Any pixels out of bounds of the Frame are not drawn

 ## drawPolly(byte x, byte y, byte radius, unsigned short int rotationAngle, byte N_Points)
-Draws a polygon with N_Points points, rotated by rotationAngle, centred at x,y with a radius of radius pixels with a coloured line of pixelColour.
+Draws a polygon with N_Points points, rotated by rotationAngle, centered at x,y with a radius of radius pixels with a coloured line of pixelColour.
 Any pixels out of bounds of the Frame are not drawn.

 ## fillArea(byte xStart, byte yStart, byte xEnd, byte yEnd, byte* pixelColour)
 Fills the areay in range with pixelColour